We train you for the industry of the future.

 - You will learn business skills to help you produce a winning portfolio that will help you into a new career.

-- You will learn to compose music for a wide variety of different game genres from mobile puzzle games through to actions and racing games.
+- You will learn to compose music for a wide variety of different game genres from mobile puzzle games through to action and racing games.

 What Work Will it Prepare Me For?